bekk/aws-workshop/README.md

 3. After setting your new password, go back to [https://bekk-cloudlabs.awsapps.com/start/](https://bekk-cloudlabs.awsapps.com/start/) and log in.

-4. You should know get a screen where you can choose between two accounts: "Cloud Labs DNS" and "Cloud Labs Workshop".
-Select "Cloud Labs Workshop", and click "Management console" to get access to your AWS account in your browser.
+4. You should know get a screen where you can choose between two accounts: "Bekk Cloud Labs admin" and "Cloud Labs WS sandbox".
+Select "Cloud Labs WS sandbox", and click "Management console" to get access to your AWS account in your browser.

 ### Authenticating in the terminal